The Plan (Washington, D.C.): 21st Century

-The Plan, and related theories, are said to have contributed to the defeat of incumbent mayor Adrian Fenty in the 2010 primary election.Editorial, Adrian Fenty: The Jerk D.C.
-Needs, Washington CityPaper, September 10, 2010.
+The Plan, and related theories, are said to have contributed to the defeat of incumbent mayor Adrian Fenty in the 2010 primary election.
 One observer noted: "A vote for [challenger Vincent] Gray, admirers of the D.C.
 Council chairman imply, stops The Plan dead, putting all those whiny newcomers in their place."
 Sharon Pratt Kelly, who was mayor before Fenty, does not believe The Plan is real.
 She sees no malicious intent, but does allow for "a reckless disregard for a great many people" among the "power elite" in the city.

-In Dax-Devlon Ross's 2021 book Letters to My White Male Friends, Ross addresses the myth without agreeing nor denying it.
+In Dax-Devlon Ross's 2021 book Letters to My White Male Friends, Ross addresses the myth without agreeing with or denying it.
 However, he expresses the need for white people to treat the theory seriously, describing the anger black people and people of color experience with the cycle of gentrification, as well as America's history of forced displacement policies.
 These policies enabled white people to seize lands, claims Ross, and were integral to the country's creation.
 This includes the government's seizure of lands and simultaneous expulsion of Native Americans across what is now the U.S., the overthrow of the Hawaiian Kingdom, Polynesian territories used for nuclear testing, and Greenwood, Oklahoma.